Salt Lake & Fort Douglas Railway (1883-1897)

 Shay 226 was involved in a fatal runaway in Red Butte Canyon.
 The cause of this runaway was found to be slippery rails and lack of experience on the part of the train's crew.
-The locomotive was repaired and returned to service within six months, with its road number being changed from no. 226 to no. 7, in proper numerical sequence with the road's other locomotives. (click here for details of the runaway, as printed in the Salt Lake Herald on January 30 and 31.)
+The locomotive was repaired and returned to service within six months, with its road number being changed from no. 226 to no. 7, in proper numerical sequence with the road's other locomotives.
+(More information about the runaway of the Shay locomotive -- from the Salt Lake Herald on January 30 and 31.)

 May 2, 1889

 "Savage has taken 50 different views on the Salt Lake & Fort Douglas and Salt Lake & Eastern."
 (Salt Lake Herald, May 2, 1889)